 1. What is R-410A Certification?

-R-410A Certification is a certification offered by Mainstream to allow you to demonstrate that you have received additional training in the handling, servicing, and recovery of R-410A equipment.
+R-410A certification is a certification offered by Mainstream to allow you to demonstrate you have received additional training in the handling, servicing, and recovery of R-410A equipment.

 2. Are you required to have a license or to be certified to handle and purchase R-410A?

 Yes.
-If you have used Mainstream’s Section 608 self-study course, R-410A training is included.
-However our FREE R-410A Certification goes into greater detail and better prepares technicains to safely work with R-410A and R-410A appliances.
+If you have used Mainstream's Section 608 self-study course, R-410A training is included.
+However, our FREE R-410A certification goes into greater detail and better prepares technicians to safely work with R-410A and R-410A appliances.